jtkovacs/jtkovacs.github.io/refs/tocs/pim_TOC.md

 - **Critical IL** replaced ALA standards with [IL framework](http://www.ala.org/acrl/standards/ilframework) based on the idea of "threshold concepts"
     - [https://quickaskzoe.com/2017/05/25/critical-information-literacy/](https://quickaskzoe.com/2017/05/25/critical-information-literacy/)

+See also:

+- A Conceptual Analysis and Historical Overview of Information Literacy. [https://www.ideals.illinois.edu/bitstream/handle/2142/41773/crl_55_04_309_opt.pdf?s](https://www.ideals.illinois.edu/bitstream/handle/2142/41773/crl_55_04_309_opt.pdf?s)
+- Integrating theories of learning, literacies and information practices [http://www.sciencedirect.com/science/article/pii/B9781876938796500194](http://www.sciencedirect.com/science/article/pii/B9781876938796500194) - this article echoes Fister's chronology but adds some details as well as the argument that it should be "information literacies" to keep up with other scholarship on literacies

 ### 1.1.2.
 Definitions

 - “Information literacy is a set of competencies that an informed citizen of an information society ought to possess to participate intelligently and actively in that society” (AASL, 1998)